JILLRESH/everyword/README.markdown

 * `<source>` is the filename of a plain text file, with one tweet per line (defaults to `tweet_list.txt` in the current directory); and
 * `<index>` is the name of a file where the script can store the current tweet index (i.e., which line in the file should be tweeted next).
 The script must be able to write to this file.

-You'll need to arrange to have this script run at some interval, using a tool like `cron`.
-For example, to post a tweet every half hour, you might put the command line above in a bash script named `/home/aparrish/post_tweet.sh` and then put the following in your crontab:

-	0,30 * * * * cd /home/aparrish; bash post_tweet.sh >>error.log 2>&1

 Production Notes
 ----------------